 Apostrophes are used in two situations: to form possessive nouns and to form contractions.
 Possessive nouns show ownership.
 For example, look at this sentence: "My brother's favorite food is tacos."
 In this sentence, "brother's" is possessive; the brother owns (or has) the food.
 Contractions are single words that use an apostrophe to combine two words.
 "Can't," "I'll," and "she'd" are all contractions.
-Read on to find out the rules for forming possessives and contractions.
+Whether you need help with apostrophe worksheets or just want a refresher on the topic, read on to find out the rules for forming possessives and contractions.

 The correct placement of the apostrophe is the key to forming possessive nouns.
 To do this, you need to know whether the owner is singular or plural.
 A singular noun refers to one person, place, or thing.
 For example, "Sheila," "Rhode Island," and "store" are all singular nouns.
 A plural nouns refers to more than one person, place, or thing.
 "Snails," "men," and "books" are some examples of plural nouns.